262 Comments

 cosmic dwarf's avatar

-Liking Rings of Power is a as good a reason to stop him from running for office as any...
+Liking Rings of Power is as good a reason to stop him from running for office as any...

 Expand full comment